rkalescky/documentation/development_tools/debugging_profiling.rst

 `idb <http://software.intel.com/en-us/articles/idb-linux>`__ (only works with the Intel compilers), and PGI's
 `pgdbg <http://www.pgroup.com/products/pgdbg.htm>`__ (graphical) and pgdebug (text version).
-Of these, the ManeFrame cluster has both ``pgdbg`` and ``pgdebug``.
+Of these, the M2 cluster has both ``pgdbg`` and ``pgdebug``.

 The usage of most of the above debuggers is similar to ``gdb``, except